gaonkar/tcpkill/README.md

 has a discussion about open sockets where the clients have closed the connection.
 If we want to send a RST, we need to obtain the sequence number.
  To do that, we send a spoofed SYN packet and wait for the acknowlegement.
 This modification has been added to the original program.

+Note that this program will continue to send RST to any new connection to that particular source port.
+It need to be killed

+# TO DO

+Add the ability to read the /proc/tcp and process those connections only

 There is a perl based script [killcx](http://killcx.sourceforge.net).

 # Usage